7 Best Cloud-Based CRM Software in 2025

 It only takes a few minutes to start a Salesflare trial and follow up your leads in a better way.👈

-We guarantee you won’t find any better cloud CRM! 👌
+I guarantee you won’t find any better cloud CRM! 👌

 2. Salesforce [8.7/10]

 Salesforce is the biggest CRM company in the world, controlling about 20% of the market.
-Its stock ticker is even “CRM” and it was the the pioneer in bringing CRM to the cloud, so we definitely can’t compile a list of cloud CRMs without mentioning it.
+Its stock ticker is even “CRM” and it was the the pioneer in bringing CRM to the cloud, so I definitely can’t compile a list of cloud CRMs without mentioning it.

 While, in the first few years of its existence, Salesforce was focused on small businesses, it has since shifted its focus on enterprises.
 This also immediately explains why it’s forte is extreme customizability (provided you pay a team of consultants to do that) and why it has positioned itself to be the one cloud software vendor that offers a solution to all your business needs.